tunapanda/TI-wp-content-theme/CONTRIBUTE.md

 To secure an author account please send an email to wp-authors@tunapanda.org with a brief description of why you would like an account and what swagifacts and/or swagpaths you are interested in creating.
 We will respond within 48 business hours.

 In the meantime, you can begin creating H5P swagifacts by either [test driving H5P](https://h5p.org/testdrive-h5p) or [installing H5P on your machine or website](https://h5p.org/installation).
 The H5P items you create now can be saved and uploaded to http://content.tunapanda.org later.
+Full instructions, including Wordpress setup, can be found [here](https://h5p.org/documentation/setup/wordpress)

 ## Step 2: Uploading or creating H5P swagifacts